 - advise the student’s parent or carer of the:

 - circumstance associated with the decision to send the student home

-- time when the parent or carer may collect their child from the excursion or the anticipated time that the student will arrive home.
+- time and location for the parent or carer to collect their child from the excursion or the anticipated time that the student will arrive home.

 - consider the age and maturity of the student when making travelling arrangements.